- With so many on the market, which is the best family SUV?

 Boot space: 520 litres with the seats up.
 1,655 litres with the rear seats folded

-The previous version of this car was widely considered to have some of the most comfortable seats in the industry, and this new version is equally comfy.
-Safety is of course paramount in this Volvo, with a whiplash prevention and a system to mitigate spinal injuries in the event of an accident.
+The Volvo XC90 is considered to have some of the most comfortable seats in the industry, Safety is of course paramount in this Volvo, with a whiplash prevention and a system to mitigate spinal injuries in the event of an accident.
 The XC90 is full of safety features that will please anyone looking for the best family SUV, including a low-speed automatic driving system for traffic jams.
 The second row of seats slides back and forth, with ISOFIX points, and you can get a middle seat which transforms into a booster seat.
 Long journeys are a breeze as it’s so comfy, with plenty of room for passengers.
 The touchscreen media screen is easy to use - it’s similar to a smartphone.
 It’s easy to drive, but can be hard to manoeuvre when parking due to its size - but its got parking sensors and cameras to help you out.

 New price: £52,235 - £71,945